Lagos77/Lagos77/README.md

 ### Hi there 👋

 I'm Alexander from Sweden and I'm currently a student in application development.
-There is nothing better for me than learning new things everyday and that's what I feel about being an developer.
+There is nothing better for me than learning new things everyday and that's what I like about being a developer

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=lagos77)](https://github.com/anuraghazra/github-readme-stats)
 <!--